pytorch/xla/docs/pallas.md

 # Custom Kernels via Pallas

 With the rise of OpenAI [triton](https://openai.com/research/triton), custom kernels become more and more popular in the GPU community, for instance, the introduction of [FlashAttention](https://github.com/Dao-AILab/flash-attention) and [PagedAttention](https://blog.vllm.ai/2023/06/20/vllm.html).
-In order to provide the feature parity in the TPU world, Google has introduced [Pallas](http://go/jax-pallas) and [Mosaic](http://go/mosaic-tpu).
-For PyTorch/XLA to continue pushing the performance in TPU, we have to support custom kernels, and the best way is through Pallas and Mosaic.
+In order to provide the feature parity in the TPU world, Google has introduced [Pallas](https://jax.readthedocs.io/en/latest/pallas/index.html).
+For PyTorch/XLA to continue pushing the performance in TPU, we have to support custom kernels, and the best way is through Pallas.
 The design doc is [TBA]().

 Let's assume you have a Pallas kernel defined as follow:
 ```python3